headuck/GoOutWithDuck/README.md

 GoOutWithDuck (For Hong Kong Users)
 ===================================

-An app to record your visit history using Government "LeaveHomeSafe" QR Codes.
+Record your visit history using Hong Kong Government "LeaveHomeSafe" QR Codes

 It has the following features:
 * Open source.
 No privacy concerns.